 Never get out of your car unless at designated stretch points and toilets in the park, and still use caution when in these areas as animals may be close by.
 Take extra supplies: water, food, sun cream, etc. in case you get stranded.
 In the event you do break down or get stuck stay with the vehicle until help arrives.

-Leave plenty of space between you and the wildlife you are viewing, try not to block their movements and be prepared to move out of their way if necessary.
+Leave plenty of space between you and the wildlife you are viewing.
+Do not disturb their natural behavior and try not to block their movements.
+You wouldn’t want to miss the opportunity to see them interacting or hunting!
+Being patient and discreet always pays off.
+Be prepared to move out of their way if necessary.

 self-drive safari in Chobe